V3XL/RSPeer-install-for-Raspberry-Pi/README.md

 # RSPeer-install-for-Raspberry-Pi

-Automate the installation of the RSPeer client for Raspberry Pi.
+I made this script in order to automate the installation of the RSPeer client for Raspberry Pi.

 Firstly, install a fresh image of Raspbian desktop and then run the following commands: